LHS-Beane/universityphysics/docs/week1/index.md

 3
 −4t+2

-Its graph would curve (since it’s cubic).
+A cubic function curves up and down depending on time.

 2.2 Velocity

-Velocity is the rate of change of position:
+Velocity is the derivative of position:

 𝑣
 (